michelle-miller/michelle-miller.github.io/developer-help.md

   ![Screenshot of the Discovery API reference that shows the query options which are described in the diagram shown later](images/disco-rest-api.png)

-I also added supplemental guidance to the product documentatation to help developers use the API effectively:
+Different processing steps are available depending on the query method you use.
+I added supplemental guidance to the product documentatation to help developers understand their options and make the right choice.

 - [IBM Watson Discovery: Query overview](https://michelle-miller.github.io/samples/discovery-data-query-api-sample.pdf){:target="_blank"}